retospect/microweldr/examples/README.md

-# SVG Welder Examples
+# MicroWeldr Examples

-This directory contains example SVG files and configurations to help you get started with the SVG Welder for Prusa Core One plastic welding.
+This directory contains example SVG files and configurations to help you get started with MicroWeldr for Prusa Core One plastic welding.

 ## 🚀 Quick Start